realworldocaml/book/book/gadts/README.md

 ```

 This error message is a bit confusing, but it's worth spending a
-moment to decode it. `$Stringable_'a` represents a type variable
+moment to decode it, and the meaning of the type variable
+`$Stringable_'a` in particular.
+You can think of this as three parts:

+- The `$` marks this as type variable as an existential.
-that's bound within the scope of the constructor `Stringable`.
-That's
+- `Stringable` is the name of the constructor that this variable came
+  from.
-the type of `s.value`, and returning that type would cause the type to
+- `'a` is the name of the type variable from inside that constructor.
-escape it's scope.